dgamberg/dg-menu-application/README.md

 - Logout Function

 Checkout Proccess
+  - finish this out
+  -
 Live Orders
 - Mongo with AJAX Listener to see changes or Firebase

-=> TO DO LIST
-- convert Menu To Mongo
-- clean up app.js and separate concerns
--
-=> STYLE
+STYLE
 - create a bottom line style
 - Angular Material?

-=> ANIMATIONS
+ANIMATIONS
 - on page switch
 - on cart item added

+=> Side TO DO  List
+- convert Menu To Mongo
+- clean up app.js and separate concerns